-The Chemist Photo Quiz ran from the end of June to the beginning of September.
+The Chemist Photo Quiz ran from late June to early September.
 It was about guessing a chemist and winning attractive prizes from GDCh and Wiley-VCH.
-A new round followed every week until the Wifo in September.
-The winners were drawn at Wifo in Berlin.
-They have now received their prizes.
+A new round followed every week until Wifo in September.
+The winners were drawn in Berlin at Wifo.
+You have now received your prizes.

 GDCh campus event

-The fourth and final campus event of the year is aimed at students and doctoral candidates.
-The speakers include Reinhard Brückner, University of Freiburg, Matthias Mann, Max Planck Institute for Biochemistry, Martinsried, and Henry Dube, LMU Munich.
-There is also a workshop on publishing.
+The fourth and last campus event of the year is aimed at students and doctoral candidates.
+Among others, Reinhard Brückner, University of Freiburg, Matthias Mann, Max Planck Institute for Biochemistry, Martinsried, and Henry Dube, LMU Munich will speak.
+There is also a workshop on the subject of publishing.

 October 25, London

-With a joint symposium in London, the GDCh and the RSC are not only celebrating the 150th anniversary of the GDCh, but also the long association between the two chemical societies, which goes back to GDCh founding president August Wilhlem von Hofmann.
-Additional Information:
+With a joint symposium in London, the GDCh and the RSC are not only celebrating the 150th anniversary of the GDCh, but also the long association between the two chemical societies, which dates back to the GDCh's founding president, August Wilhlem von Hofmann.
+Further information:

-You can download the brochure for this event here (pdf, 11 MB)
+Here you can download the brochure for this event (pdf, 11 MB)